fusioncharts/dev_centre_docs/getting-started/aspnet/install-using-aspnet.md

 Installation of FusionCharts Suite XT merely involves copying and pasting the JavaScript files from the downloaded package into your project folder.

-Following is the list of JavaScript files present in your `fusioncharts-suite-xt` folder:
+Following is the list of JavaScript files present in your `fusioncharts-suite-xt/js` folder:

 File Name|Description|
 -|-